 The cost of rental assets, which represents fleet management and vehicle tracking hardware installed in customers' vehicles where such hardware is provided as part of a fixed term contract with the customer, is capitalized and disclosed separately in the consolidated balance sheets.
-The Company depreciates rental assets to costs of net revenues on a straight-line basis over the term of the contract, generally three to four years, commencing on installation of the rental asset.
+The Company recognizes depreciation expense on rental assets within Enterprise SaaS cost of net revenues on a straight-line basis over the term of the contract, generally three to four years, commencing on installation of the rental asset.